vikramthyagarajan/website-blog/source/_posts/programming/A-Dotfiles-framework-in-Node-js.md

   - development
   - config
 ---
-NOTE: If you want to read about my implementation of this idea, check out part 2 of this post at ().
-I detail my thought process and decisions behind the same in this post.

 ## Introduction
 Configuration is a natural evolution of my development cycle.
 Initially I make software to fit a purpose, and slowly find ways to reuse it outside its sandbox.
 Invariably as the software evolves, it becomes configurable and extensible.